Welcome to English 1A! Please read the syllabus carefully, as there will be a quiz on it.

 - Be sure to identify the course and section number.

 - Do not expect to reach me during weekends.
 If you need to reach me during the week, the best time is during my posted office hours.
 If you need to reach me but not during that time, please send a message.
-If you e-mail Monday through Thursday, I will usually get back to you within 24 hours (depending on the number of messages).
+If you e-mail Monday through Thursday, I will usually get back to you within 24 hours.

 - Please understand that you are not the only person trying to reach me, so if your need is urgent, then you really need to see me during office hours.
 Otherwise, I will get to your message once I can.

 - An online course requires you to be self-disciplined and always aware of due dates.
 When you read the overview for each week, you should plan your days so that you can give yourself enough time to complete each assignment.
 Be sure always to read carefully every post in Announcements as well as everything that I e-mail to you.

 - In order to pass the course, you must expect to participate actively, take notes where needed, contribute to class discussion, complete assignments, and pass the quizzes.

 - I encourage you to be open to different approaches that we take and to different views on various subjects.
 Challenge yourself by considering different ways of doing things.